-When you think about day trips from a city you tend to think about staying in the same country.
-However, Paris is the ideal base to explore so many destinations in Europe.
-There is an excellent rail network with high-speed train to whizz you away to another country and a change of pace.
+When you think about day trips from a city, you tend to think about staying in the same country.
+However, Paris is the ideal base to explore many European destinations.
+There is an excellent rail network with high-speed trains to whizz you away to another country and a change of pace.

-Brussels is only 90 minute by train so it is an easy day trip.
-The city is compact and simple to navigate so if you have a day in Brussels you can certainly manage to see the highlights.
+Brussels is only 90 minutes by train, so it is an easy day trip.
+The city is compact and simple to navigate, so if you have a day in Brussels, you can see the highlights.

-You will, of course, have to include a tasting of Belgium beer, at least 1 waffle, and a healthy portion of frites during the course of the day after all walking around a city is thirsty work!
+You will, of course, have to include a tasting of Belgium beer, at least one waffle, and a healthy portion of frites during the course of the day; after all, walking around a city is thirsty work!

-The Grand Place is a good place to start as the square is a UNESCO World Heritage site.
-It is also where many of the free walking tours start from which is always a good way of seeing a city.
+The Grand Place is a good place to start, as the square is a UNESCO World Heritage site.
+It is also where many free walking tours start, which is always a good way of seeing a city.

-A short walk from the square is another main attraction the Mannekin Pis although I must warn you it is going to be a disappointment.
+A short walk from the square is another main attraction, the Mannekin Pis, although I must warn you it will be a disappointment.

 Belgium is known for giving us some lovable comic book characters.
 Tin Tin and Asterix are probably the most popular.

-There is an interesting Comic Book Walk in and around the city so keep your eyes open and remember to look up and you may well be surprised at what you find.
-A short walk in the other direction is the Royal Gallery of Saint Hubert which is in 3 parts.
+There is an interesting Comic Book Walk in and around the city, so keep your eyes open and remember to look up and you may be surprised at what you find.
+A short walk in the other direction is the Royal Gallery of Saint Hubert in 3 parts.

 This historic gallery is full of shops that sell heavenly Belgium chocolate, gourmet goodies, and restaurants.

-A visit to Brussels probably wasn’t on your bucket list, but if you find yourself in Paris, with a day to spare, it is worth considering.
+A visit to Brussels probably wasn’t on your bucket list, but it is worth considering if you find yourself in Paris with a day to spare.

 Written by Me, Michelle of That Texas Couple

 Rounding out our list of great day trips from Paris by train is the fabulous Chateau Fontainebleau.
-Of course, there are many reasons to visit Chateau Fountainebleau besides just the short train ride.
+Of course, there are many reasons to visit Chateau Fontainebleau besides just the short train ride.

-This beautiful chateau has served as a residence to French ruling families for over eight centuries.
+This beautiful chateau has been a residence for French ruling families for over eight centuries.
 Upon arrival, you will notice the beautiful horseshoe-shaped staircase that has greeted visitors for years.

-After snapping the perfect picture of the gorgeous staircase, wander inside to see the splendor that awaits you in this historic home.
-For inside you will find an opulently decorated palace that houses Napoleon’s throne, and the bed that Marie Antoinette slept!
+After snapping the perfect picture of the gorgeous staircase, wander inside to see the splendor of this historic home.
+You will find an opulently decorated palace that houses Napoleon’s throne and the bed that Marie Antoinette slept on!

 After touring the palace, make sure that you take time to visit the palace gardens.
-There are 4 main gardens at Chateau Fountainebleau, each with its own unique style and character.
+There are four main gardens at Chateau Fontainebleau, each with a unique style and character.